-All of the best practices outlined in this ebook require an upfront investment to achieve the long-term business value they can deliver.
-But, the return on that investment is twofold: It will lay the foundation for a successful data analytics program at the outset and accelerate the successful delivery of incremental business value to your data environment long after the first production release.
-As business requirements change and the desire to gain more value from even more data and data types continues to accelerate, having these best practices in place will allow you to think and grow beyond the traditional data warehousing use cases.
-With a solid foundation and agile platform, you will be able to expand into new data realms and meet new demands by broadening the program to support data science, machine learning, AI, and maybe even data monetization.
-With today's flexible and scalable cloud resources, there really is no limit to what you can achieve with your data.
+All of the best practices outlined in this ebook require an upfront investment in order to achieve the long-term business value they can deliver.
+But, the return on that investment is two-fold: It will lay the foundation for a successful data warehouse at the outset and accelerate the successful delivery of incremental business value to your data warehouse environment long after the first production release.